thwerks/NodeJS-Home-Assistant-Framework/README.md

 * Please consult the ha.js file for instruction and submit an Issue if you have a question so others can benefit from the discussion.
 ### * For creating your own automation function, see the example function in the "auto" function array code block.
 * For using the Demand Delivery module, see the example configurations description.
-* Suggestions and ideas are welcome but please refrain from semantical or techno-philosophic preferential ranting or otherwise self-perfectionist jabbing.
-Don't clutter my github with that, this is a place for sharing of ideas a learning to be a better and more effective engineer.
-App programmers and machine  programmers have very different approaches to programming for very different reasons and will never agree with one another.
-If your an application programmer just keep your comments to yourself.
+* Suggestions and ideas are welcome, this is a place for sharing of ideas a learning to be a better and more effective engineer.
 * Install as a service using PM2 or the included SystemD installer, run   node ha.ja -i

 # Diagnostic/debugging web access: (use Firefox for pretty JSON formatting)